Swordfish-Security/docker_cicd/README.md

 $ docker run --rm -v $(pwd)/results:/results -v $(pwd)/Dockerfile/docker_security.df:/Dockerfile -v $(pwd)/image_to_scan.tar:/image_to_scan.tar -e DOCKERIMAGE="image_to_scan.tar" dscan:tar_file
 ```

+When the scanning is done you can find raw json results and humanified HTML results file in ./results folder.

-I would recommend rebuilding the image on a daily basis because CVE bases in Trivy are updated every now and then and running image will take less time because Trivy will not fetch the new data (3+ Gb) each time.
+I would recommend rebuilding the docker image on a daily basis in a non-peak time to fetch Trivy databases.
+This is because CVE bases in Trivy are updated every now and then and running image will take less time as Trivy will not fetch the complete data (3+ Gb) each time you run a scan.